 I can see clearly now that this separation was a blessing in disguise and perhaps one of the most rewarding experiences of my life.
 I dubbed it a million-dollar breakup because it allowed me to grow in ways I could never have imagined.

-In this article, I am sharing my story and the lessons I learned, hoping to empower others to go and grow through their own challenges, whatever they may be.
+In this article, I am sharing my story and the lessons I learned, hoping to empower you to go and grow through your own challenges, whatever they may be.

 That million-dollar breakup liberated me from my egotistical tendencies.

 Everything was always about me.
 I ditched any aspiration my ex had if I didn’t like it.
 Instead of supporting her, as any normal partner should do, I dismissed her.